alex-bochkarev/bochkarev.io/content/tools/ts-git.md

 -   `git pull` will try to pull changes from the remote (assigned by the previous `push -u` command) and `merge` it into the current branch.[^fn:3]

-A repository on the Github can be market as "public", so that anyone would be able to see the code (see [a note on visibility](https://docs.github.com/en/github/creating-cloning-and-archiving-repositories/about-repository-visibility) from Github).
+A repository on the Github can be marked as "public", so that anyone would be able to see the code (see [a note on visibility](https://docs.github.com/en/github/creating-cloning-and-archiving-repositories/about-repository-visibility)).
 For example, source code for this website is available at
 <https://github.com/alex-bochkarev/bochkarev.io>.
 You can create `README` file,
 so it will be shown by default when someone opens your repository (and it is a